 In order to comprehend music we need to be able to listen to it.
 To be able to listen is to be able to focus.
 The ability to focus is not something which we are born with, it is an acquired skill.

 For musicians the art of internal as well as external listening is an important skill to hone.
 No matter what our instrument might be: our initial instrument, the human body is the most advanced instrument we will ever encounter and as such it demands a thorough knowledge in order to be mastered.
 Timani is an approach towards this kind of mastering and consists of a physical and neurologic training of our movement system.
-In my practise I teach Timani as well as an other system of movement-training based on biomechanics called Restorative Exercise.
-Topics from these two systems will also be adressed here on this blog, for now only in Norwegian but later hopefully in English as well.
+In my practise I teach Timani as well as an other system of movement-training based on biomechanics called Nutritious Movement.
+Topics from these two systems will also be adressed here on this blog, mostly in Norwegian but later hopefully more in English as well.

 Thanks for stopping by and feel free to leave a trace!